intel-analytics/ipex-llm/python/llm/portable-installer/README.md

-# BigDL-LLM One-Click Installer For Windows: User Guide
+# BigDL-LLM Portable Executable For Windows: User Guide

 This one-click installer includes everything you need to run LLM (except models).
 Please refer to How to use section to get started.